 The cost of your Ozempic medication can range depending on your insurance coverage—and we’re here to help with that!

-As your insurance concierge, our team will work with your insurance provider to determine coverage for your GLP-1 medication.
-Please note that this medication is paid for separately from the Body Program, which is only available by cash pay and does not accept insurance.
-Currently, individuals with any government healthcare coverage, including Medicare, Medicare Supplement Plans, Medicaid, or TRICARE, are ineligible for the Ro Body Program as these plans typically do not cover the medications prescribed by the program.
-Unfortunately, this means that those who are eligible for Medicare cannot participate in the Ro Body Program.
+Ro’s insurance concierge will work with your insurance provider to determine coverage for your GLP-1 medication.
+Please note that this medication is paid for separately from your Ro Body membership, which is only available by cash pay only and does not accept insurance.

 Are there foods to avoid while taking Ozempic?